antimof/UxPlay/README.md

 "-vs glimagesink" (default choice) and "-vs osximagesink" are also visible.

 The "OpenGL renderer" window created on Linux by "-vs glimagesink" sometimes does not close properly when its "close" button is clicked.
 (this is a GStreamer issue).
 You may need to terminate uxplay with Ctrl-C to close a "zombie" OpenGl window.
+If similar problems happen when the client sends the "Stop Mirroring" signal, try the no-close option "-nc" that leaves the video window open.

 ### 4. GStreamer issues (missing plugins, etc.):